rkvirajgupta/rkvirajgupta/README.md

 ## About Me
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">
 <b>Motivated and efficient Software developer</b> with a history of education in M.Sc.(IT) and an interest in coding.
-Working with Full stack development and programming languages like JavaScript catalyzed my curiosity for software development.
+Working with Full stack development and programming languages catalyzed my curiosity for software development.
 I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward for some interesting and challenging opportunities.

 - 🔭 I’m currently : Full Stack Developer